4NI4/4NI4/README.md

 - 👋 Hi, I’m @4NI4
 - I’m currently based in CDMX and learning how to DApp like a Boss!
 - I love a challange and happy to bring my creativity to any technical task at hand.
-- HMU if you need a designer or product person.
+- HMU if you need an artist, designer or product person.

 <!---
 4NI4/4NI4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.